Skip to main content

 k8s.use_api_gateway

-Cloud Provider: AWS Type: boolean Description: Flag to deploy Gateway API resources on the cluster.
+Cloud Provider: AWS Type: boolean Description: Makes Gateway API the default routing component.

 Default Value: false